 Miami Dade College in Florida has already announced that it will host President Obama as one of their 2011 graduation speakers.
 Miami Dade’s press release about snagging the nation’s top official doesn’t tell how they did it, but states it is the largest higher education facility in the U.S., with more than 180 countries represented in their student body

-Posted in Academic success, Awards, Bill Russell, College, Commentary, Debate, ecology, Education, Environmental Justice, EPA, Football, graduation speaker, Justice, Mack sports, President Obama, Racism, School News, small schools, success, Trends, White House, Youth
+Posted in Academic success, College, Commentary, Debate, ecology, Education, Environmental Justice, EPA, Football, graduation speaker, Justice, Mack sports, President Obama, Racism, School News, small schools, success, Trends, White House, Youth